Create New Possibilities

 Vulnerabilities

-Neurodivergent and LGBTQ+ kids have a special spark that shines bright when things are going right – interesting perspectives, confidence to do their own thing, resourcefulness to get their needs met.
+Neurodivergent and LGBTQ+ yeens and young adults shine bright when things are going right – interesting perspectives, confidence to do their own thing, resourcefulness to get their needs met.

-However, they can be overwhelmed or conflicted about being different, making it hard to be the best version of themselves.
+However, they can be overwhelmed or conflicted about their differences, making it hard to be the best version of themselves.
 Sadness, frustration, anxiety and feeling “not good enough” can lead to:

 • trouble making or keeping friends